fhopeman/justlazy/README.md

               data-srcset="path/to/small/image 600w, path/to/big/image 1000w">
 </span>
 ```
-After performing the `Justlazy.lazyLoadImg` function, the result will be:
+After performing the `Justlazy.lazyLoad` function, the result will be:
 ```
 <img src="path/to/default/image" alt="some alt text"
      srcset="path/to/small/image 600w, path/to/big/image 1000w"